-By-Laws of the Center for Jewish Studies
+By-Laws of the Center for Jewish Studies at University of Florida

-II Relation to College, University, and Board of Trustees
+II.
+Relation to College, University, and Board of Trustees

 Unit Membership: There are two categories of faculty participants in the Center for Jewish Studies: